A Table Full Of Joy

 3 cups sweet potato puree*, ¾ cup granulated sugar, ½ cup packed brown sugar, ¼ cup maple syrup, 2 teaspoon pumpkin pie spice*, ½ teaspoon cinnamon

-• After mixture is well combined remove from heat and whisk in the heavy cream mixture.
-Once that is fully incorporated strain the mixture through a fine mesh strainer.
-This step isn’t a must, but it really does make for a very smooth pie filling.
+• After the mixture is well combined, remove from the heat and whisk in the heavy cream mixture.
+Once that is fully incorporated, strain the mixture through a fine mesh strainer.
+This step isn't a must, but it really does make for a very smooth pie filling.
 I totally recommend it.
 Use a spatula or large spoon to press the solids through the strainer.

-• Place your pie pan (with cooked crust) on a baking sheet and then pour the filling in the pie crust.
+• Place your pie pan (with the pre-baked crust) on a baking sheet, and then pour the filling into the pie crust.

 • Adjust the oven rack to the lowest position.
 Place the baking sheet with the pie in the oven. * Bake for 10 minutes at 400° then reduce oven temperature to 300° and bake for 25-30 more minutes.
 You want the edges of the pie to be set and the center to be slightly jiggly.